ElectricalGang

 In the radiation pattern diagram of the antenna, the radiating energy can be accurately indicated by illustrated patterns.
 In it, the arrow indicates the direction of radiation.
 These patterns are power or field patterns.

-The power pattern is designed as a function for the intensity of different fields.
+The power pattern is designed as a function of the intensity of different fields.
 These are usually designed on a logarithmic scale on the DB scale.
 The structures of different antennas form radiation patterns and their complexity depends mainly on the composition of the antenna.

 Field patterns can be formed in the same way as fieldwork.
 They are designed on a logarithmic scale.